 If it’s the first time your pet will be interacting with plants, Cutsumpas recommends starting with non-toxic varieties to see how they respond.
 You can also research the plants you already have in your home by visiting the ASPCA website, which lets you know exactly how toxic certain options can be.

 Ready for some pet-friendly plants?
-Here are five beautiful options to add into your space.
+Here are five beautiful options to add to your space.

 5 Pet-Friendly Plants for Your Space